Andrej Hlinka: Legacy

-During the first Slovak Republic, client state of Nazi Germany (1939–1945), Hlinka was considered by the regime as a national hero.
+During the first Slovak Republic, a client state of Nazi Germany (1939–1945), Hlinka was considered by the regime as a national hero.
 Josef Tiso, his deputy and successor in Hlinka's Slovak People's Party, became the president of the fascist first Slovak Republic.
-Hlinka Guard, militia maintained by the Hlinka's Slovak People's Party created shortly before Hlinka's death, later participated in the Holocaust in Slovakia.
+The Hlinka Guard, a militia maintained by the Hlinka's Slovak People's Party created shortly before Hlinka's death, later participated in the Holocaust in Slovakia.

-In Communist Czechoslovakia Hlinka was portrayed as a "clerofascist".
+In Communist Czechoslovakia, Hlinka was portrayed as a "clerofascist".

-After the fall of Communism, Hlinka became again a respected person, mostly to nationalist sympathisers and to Christian democratic organisations, while the rest of current Slovak society seems mostly indifferent towards Hlinka's memory.
+After the fall of communism, Hlinka re-emerged as a respected public figure, mostly to nationalist sympathizers and to Christian democratic organisations, while others seem mostly indifferent towards Hlinka's memory.
 Hlinka's image could be found on the Slovak 1000-crown banknote, before Slovakia's adoption of the Euro in 2009.
 A motion in the Parliament of Slovakia to proclaim him "father of the nation" nearly passed in September 2007.